omnimeta/SpotifyAutoModerator/README.md

 ## Problem

 Spotify's collaborative playlists can be an awesome tool for constructing and sharing unique mixes of music with friends (and more).
-However, there are two crucial issues with Spotify's collaborative playlist system that can be a great annoyance for regular users:
+However, there are two major issues with Spotify's collaborative playlist system that can be a great annoyance for regular users:

 * any user can add any track to a public collaborative playlist; and
 * any user can remove any track from a public collaborative playlist.

-Imagine spending years constructing and managing the perfect \<your preferred microgenre\> playlist with your close friends, just for a random Spotify artist to use their burner account to empty your playlist and replace it with their own (extremely underwhelming) music of a completely unrelated subgenre.
-This happens.
+Imagine spending years constructing and managing the perfect \<your preferred microgenre\> playlist with your close friends, just for a troll account to empty your playlist and add their own (extremely underwhelming) music of a completely unrelated subgenre.

 ## Solution